StefanAdrianNita/SoundPi/README.md

 Get your phone or any device that has a browser and a wifi connection and go to your Pi local IP (192.168.1.xx).

 ![bottombar.png](https://github.com/StefanAdrianNita/SoundPi/blob/master/repo-images/bottombar.png?raw=true)
- - Songs: Contains the list of all the songs that were uploaded to SoundPi from all the users.
+ - Songs: Contains a list of all the songs that were uploaded to SoundPi from all the family members.
- - Albums: Contains the list of all the albums created by all the users (every album needs to be added here).
+ - Albums: Contains a list of all the albums created by all the family members (every album needs to be added here).

  ![upload.png](https://github.com/StefanAdrianNita/SoundPi/blob/master/repo-images/upload.png?raw=true)
  - Upload: Here all the users can upload their audio files (supports MP3 and FLAC) specifing metadata like Artist, Title, Year and Album(This is created in the "Albums" page).

  ![profile.png](https://github.com/StefanAdrianNita/SoundPi/blob/master/repo-images/profilelogregister.png?raw=true)
-  - Profile: Contains the user control panel where you can find your favorite songs/albums or your private playlists
+  - Profile: Contains the user's control panel where you can find your favorite songs,albums or private playlists

 If you don't have an account you can register here (email is used only for the password recover "still work in progess").